donotdisturb7/relax_shutter/README.md

 - **Discover**: Explore photos from the community
 - **Interactions**:
   - Like posts
-  - Comment on photos
   - Share experiences

 ### User Experience
 - **Responsive Design**: Fully responsive interface that works on desktop and mobile devices
-- **Real-time Updates**: Instant notifications for likes, comments, and follows
+- **Real-time Updates**: Instant notifications for likes and follows
 - **Image Management**: Upload, crop, and edit photos before sharing

 ## 🛠 Technical Stack